Revisiting the second-order convergence of the lattice Boltzmann method with reaction-type source terms: Introduction

 \subsection{Discussion on the state of the art}

 From an application point-of-view, there is a wide range of physical phenomena which can be described by a form of the advection-diffusion-reaction equation.
-Models based on the LBM were developed for processes such as multicomponent reaction \cite{YuHang2017}, combustion \cite{Lin2016}, solid and fluid dissolution related to underground $CO_2$ storage \cite{Aursjo2015,An2021}, crystallization and melting \cite{Huang2013,Huang2015a}, Joule heating in electro-osmotic flows \cite{Guo2005} and heat transfer \cite{Doolen1998,Guo2007,Karlin2013,Hashemi2014,Feng2015,Grucelski2015,Fei2018a,Fei2018c,Premnath2018cascadedSources,Sharma2017,VardhanSharma2018}.
-Selected studies involving the use of LBM are listed below to present both the scope of modelling approaches, and applicability of the concepts discussed in this work.
+Models based on the \ac{LBM} were developed for processes such as multicomponent reaction \cite{YuHang2017}, combustion \cite{Lin2016}, solid and fluid dissolution related to underground $CO_2$ storage \cite{Aursjo2015,An2021}, crystallization and melting \cite{Huang2013,Huang2015a} and heat transfer \cite{Doolen1998,Guo2007,Karlin2013,Fei2018a,Fei2018c,Premnath2018cascadedSources}.
+Last but not least, the numerical solvers can be verified by the method of manufactured solutions \cite{salari2000code} in which the source term modelling is extensively used.
+Selected studies involving the use of \ac{LBM} are listed below to present both the scope of modelling approaches, and applicability of the concepts discussed in this work.

-One of the earliest studies to apply the LBM framework was conducted by \citet{Dawson1993} to investigate the classical Selkov model (originating from biological studies of glycolysis).
-The authors used a hexagonal LBM with a BGK relaxation model and an explicit first-order integration of source term.
+One of the earliest studies in which the \ac{LBM} framework was applied to simulate reaction-diffusion equations has been conducted by \citet{Dawson1993} in \citeyear{Dawson1993}.
+The group investigated the classical Selkov model (originating from biological studies of glycolysis).
+They used a hexagonal lattice with a BGK relaxation model and an explicit first-order integration of the source term.
 The proposed technique was used to simulate pure diffusion, homogenous reaction and the formation of Turing patterns.
-Later, the model was re-formulated on a square lattice by \citet{blaak2000lattice}, however, a low order approximation of the source term integration was also present in this work.
+Later, the model was re-formulated on a square lattice by \citet{blaak2000lattice}.
+The first order approximation of the source term was present in both works.

-Arguably, the most widely explored application of the advection-diffusion LBM is found in coupled flow-heat transfer problems \cite{Doolen1998,Guo2007,Karlin2013,Hashemi2014,Feng2015,Grucelski2015,Fei2018a,Fei2018c,Premnath2018cascadedSources,Sharma2017,VardhanSharma2018}.
+Arguably, the most widely explored application of the advection-diffusion \ac{LBM} is found in coupled flow-heat transfer problems \cite{Doolen1998,Guo2007,Karlin2013,Fei2018a,Fei2018c,Premnath2018cascadedSources}.
 To model the underlying physics, a two-population approach is frequently used.
-One of the populations simulates motion of the fluid, while the second one uses some form of the energy balance equation to resolve the heat transfer.
+One of the populations simulates the motion of the fluid, while the second one uses some form of the energy balance equation to resolve the heat transfer.
 The primary benefit of using the same numerical framework for fluid flow and heat transfer is that it greatly simplifies the computational implementation.